Teaching an Online Class

 For a 1- or 2-unit load course, or for development of a second course, the equivalent of 4.6 hours of work per week during semester, as follows: 2 units of release time OR 81.5 non-instructional hours at your salary scale.

-If you already teach online at CCSF, you are eligible to retake the IOTL training every 5 years and receive 1 unit of pay.
+If you already teach online at CCSF, you are eligible to retake the IOTL training after 5 years if there is room.

 Instructors must be approved for every online course they teach, whether it is a newly created course or a course developed by another instructor.
 Pay for development of takeover courses will be considered on a case by case basis by the DLAC.

 Faculty interested in teaching an online class must have actively used an LMS such as Canvas or Insight, CCSF's learning management systems, to tech-enhance a face-to-face class for at least one semester.
 Or faculty must have proof of having completed @ONE's "Introduction to Teaching with Canvas".

 Faculty must be trained in connection with a specific course.
 The course identified serves as a laboratory for the faculty member to use in the development process both learning the technology and pedagogy of online delivery.

 Fill out the Application to Develop/Teach and Online Course to begin the process.